 It is in my DNA

-Some people would say that San Francisco is a bike friendly city, and that is true, especially considering the increasing amount of bike lanes around town.
+Some people would say that San Francisco is a bike-friendly city, and that is true, especially considering the increasing amount of bike lanes around town.
 Except that I live on a hill now: a really steep hill.
 And I can tell you, it’s a climb: commuting to work is not possible without electric support.
-So how excited do you think I was when Gazelle offered me a test ride on the EasyFlow electric bike with the Shimano STEPS motor?
+So how excited do you think I was when Gazelle offered me a test ride on one of their ebikes with a motor?
 Yes indeed, I was thrilled!
 So now let me tell you a bit about how this experience turned out.

 At the first steep hill I drove up, I was surprised to see how even the lowest level of support made the ride significantly easier.
 At the highest support level, I felt like I was flying up the San Francisco streets, without breaking that much of a sweat.
 It felt awesome!
 Going downhill of course was easier (and scarier too) and resulted in some pretty hard-core testing of the brakes every now and then, which proved themselves to work really well by the way.

-Little did I know at that first day that this bicycle would even exceed all my expectations, for it turned out to be so much more than just a way of transportation!
+Little did I know on that first day that this bicycle would even exceed all my expectations, for it turned out to be so much more than just a way of transportation!
 I noticed that I started planning my life –especially the weekends– around using the bike.
-I planned daytrips to different areas that were beyond walking distance and got to see so much of the city and its surroundings.
+I planned day trips to different areas that were beyond walking distance and got to see so much of the city and its surroundings.

-Now that my time with the EasyFlow is over, I am back to taking many long walks, agreeing to meet friends in the area where I live (and missing out on all the cool restaurants in other areas), back to spending a ton of money on public transport and taxis and to my longer commute to work.
+Now that my time with the Gazelle is over, I am back to taking many long walks, agreeing to meet friends in the area where I live (and missing out on all the cool restaurants in other areas), back to spending a ton of money on public transport and taxis and to my long commute to work.
 All of this resulting in the fact that I am now at a point where I really want an electric bike in my life and I can definitely recommend anyone living in this city the same!
-Hopefully this e-bike love story of mine is to be continued in the future… We’ll see!!
+Hopefully, this e-bike love story of mine is to be continued in the future… We’ll see!!